ChunKit99/TimeTableHelper/README.md

    * `OpenChooseA.jar` OR `OpenChooseB.jar`  (<a href="#file2">More Detail</a>)
-     * Desription: Simualtion of select course
+     * Desription: Simulation of select course
      * Open CMD in the drectory of XXX.jar and use Command

        ```sh